VirtoCommerce/vc-deploy-apps/README.md

 To deploy a new Virto Commerce based application, do the following steps:

-1. Create a new folder called "{name}-app" in master branch.
+1. Create a new folder called "{name}-app" in "master" branch (master is our dev environment).
 2. Add kustomization.yaml that contains the following (replace "{name}" with an app name used at step 1) under "overlays/dev" folder.

 ```